 There are many examples of STeam projects that well-known and impactful.
 In Spring 2007 STeam launched The Local, UC Berkeley's first-ever student-run, nonprofit, cooperative produce stand that sells only locally grown, pesticide free, fresh fruits and vegetables.
 They're especially affordable since the stand is run completely by volunteers.
-Their current list of project groups includes: STeam Energy Group, One-Side Clean (OSC), Students Toward Zero Plastic (STOP), Berkeley FLOW, and Fossil Free Cal (link is external).
+Their current list of project groups includes: STeam Energy Group, One-Side Clean (OSC), Students Toward Zero Plastic (STOP), Berkeley FLOW, and Fossil Free Cal.
 Congratulations to STeam for over 10 years of success!

 (Team members: Jean Ji, Elena Leander, Serena Tam, Dennis Uyat, Ryan Lynch, Kielan Rathjen, Kevin Wang, Hayley Davis, Tyler Jacobson, Sydney Higa, Natalia Mushegian)